Turpentine Creek Wildlife Refuge closes downtown store

 EUREKA SPRINGS, Ark.
-(KFTA) — Turpentine Creek Wildlife Refuge (TCWR) closed the doors on their downtown store at the beginning of January.
+(KNWA) — Turpentine Creek Wildlife Refuge (TCWR) closed the doors on their downtown store at the beginning of January.

 The Refuge’s main location on Turpentine Creek Lane will be the only place open for ticket purchases and shopping.